-Once we move to a daily investment cycle, valuation days will occur every business day.
-The withdrawal amount that is paid to you will be based on the value of your account on the valuation day after we determine that you are eligible to make a withdrawal.
+Valuation days will occur every business day.
+The withdrawal amount that is paid to you will in most cases be based on the value of your account on the valuation day after we determine that you are eligible to make a withdrawal.
+For some withdrawals we require information from third parties, such as Inland Revenue, and in those cases the withdrawal amount that is paid to you will be based on the value of your account on the valuation day after we have received the required information from the third party.
 Once we have calculated your withdrawal amount, we will redeem sufficient units to pay your withdrawal amount and arrange payment to you.
 Withdrawal requests will normally be processed within ten business days (from the date of your valid withdrawal request).